Sean Hannity Show, toll-free on numbers 800-941, Sean, if you want to be a part of the program.

 You have thousands and thousands of Israelis unable to return to their homes.

-They're being evacuated now in the north because things have been heating up with Lebanon and Hezbollah and the international fellowship of Christians and Jews, known as the IFCJ.
+Now in the north, because things have been heating up with Lebanon and Hezbollah and the International Fellowship of Christians and Jews, known as the IFCJ, they have been on the ground in the middle of this every single day.

-They are distributing critical essentials, food, medicine, emergency supplies, hundreds of thousands of suffering Israelis need our help.
+They are distributing critical essentials, food, medicine, emergency supplies.

 Now, whatever you can do, please go to their website.

-One word, support IFCJ.org.
+One word, supportifcj.org.

-And if you donate today, a generous donor will match your donation, and it will have twice the impact.
+And if you donate today, a generous donor will match your donation and it will have twice the impact.

-The website again, support IFCJ.org that support IFCJ.org.
+The website again, supportifcj.org.

-My pillows, Mike Lindelo's so passionate, he wants every American to get a great night's sleep.
+He wants every American to get a great night's sleep.

-And this started with the original MyPillow, and then after the original pillow, he focused on betting and then created his now famous Giza Dream Sheets, the best sheets you'll ever sleep on.
+And then after the original pillow, he focused on bedding and then created his now famous Giza dream sheets, the best sheets you'll ever sleep on.

 You've heard me raving about them.

-Give these Giza Dream Sheets a try, and for a limited time, you can purchase a queen size set for 5998 or a king size set for just 10 Bucks more, just go to mypillow.com, click on the Sean Hannity Square for these deep discounts.
+And for a limited time, you can purchase a queen size set for $59.98 or a king-size set for just $10 more.

 They appreciate all of your support during these times.